Designing For Others

 The effect of urbanisation and urban development on the natural world has been extremely harmful.
 The built environment’s impact on disrupting migration patterns, habitat destruction and the general effect on the decline of biodiversity has been extremely detrimental.
 Therefore, through the introduction of various architectural interventions within the city, habitats can be recreated and animal colonies can be somewhat re-established improving the overall quality of our environment and promoting biodiversity which is essential to the health of the ecosystem.

-One larger example of how the built environment and infrastructure can improve and create habitats for animals is the Bat-bridge in South Holland.
+One larger example of how the built environment and infrastructure can improve and create habitats for animals is the Bat-bridge in South Holland (image top right).
 This project by NEXT Architects creates a highly functional and aesthetically pleasing bridge whilst creating shelter for bats.
 This both protects the species and also controls where they roost within the city creating a cleaner and more animal friendly urban setting.

 Another smaller example of how animals have been reintroduced and protected within urban areas is in the Elevator B project by Hive City, a group from the University at Buffalo School of Architecture.
 Recognising the needs of fauna in the city, and the huge decline of bees generally within the ecosystem, they created a parametrically designing bee hive tower which takes the colony above ground.
 Protected from terrestrial predators and natural influences such as wind and rain, the hive tower promotes bee populations within the city whilst also allowing for easy maintenance of the colony.